10 Powerful Productivity Tips for Remote Workers

 There are some mornings where I’m really tired.
 I don’t have to start work by a certain time but I usually aim for 9 am as I dedicate about 1 - 1.5 hours for my morning routine.
 However, if I am really tired on a particular day, it’s more efficient for me to sleep an extra hour then try and wake up and get work done.
 Let’s consider both options:

 Option 1.
-Tried and Unproductive.
+Tired and Unproductive.

 If I’m tired, I’m going to try and get work done.
 However, the reality is that I will painfully sit in front of my computer, eyes glazed over and nothing will get done all day.
 When I’m tired I’m not as creative, my decision-making ability is negatively impacted, and it’s hard to focus.
 It’s obvious the negative impact tiredness can have on our productivity.